Email Address

 We are on a mission to serve those in need

 We provide daytime assistance to guests in need, offering food, fellowship, and various amenities.
 Our core principles include solidarity with those experiencing poverty, hospitality for them, and building community alongside them.
-Inspired by the Catholic Worker
+Inspired by the Catholic Worker movement, we are a 501(c)(3) non-profit organization dedicated to offering support and kindness to those seeking assistance.

 “One new Baptism, one Confirmation, and two currently in OCIA”